 Why Joinery Defines Quality Woodworking

-The difference between furniture that lasts generations and pieces that fall apart within years comes down to one thing: joinery.
-While modern adhesives and fasteners have their place, understanding traditional wood joints gives you the foundation to build anything with confidence.
+The difference between furniture that survives generations and pieces that end up at the curb comes down to one thing: joinery.
+Modern adhesives and fasteners have their place — I’m not going to pretend otherwise — but understanding traditional wood joints gives you the foundation to build anything with real confidence.
+That’s what makes joinery endearing to us woodworkers who actually care about what we build — it’s the invisible architecture that determines whether your work lasts.

-Strong joinery distributes stress across the wood grain, creating connections that actually get stronger over time as the wood seasons together.
-This is why antique furniture built with mortise and tenon joints still stands solid after centuries, while particle board shelves sag within months.
+Strong joinery distributes stress across the wood grain, creating connections that genuinely get stronger as the wood seasons together.
+This isn’t romantic nostalgia — it’s physics.
+Antique furniture built with mortise and tenon joints still stands solid after centuries of use, while particle board shelves start sagging within months.
+The joint design explains the difference entirely.

 The Core Principles of Wood Joinery